sao16b/4n6/_posts/2023-07-02-BelkaCTF_#3_Meet_the_Boss_Writeup.md

 ![Drive Color](/assets/img/2023-07-02/5_3.png){: width="500"}

-### 6. CRM (Baby - 397 points) - What is the URL of the Syndicate's CRM system?
+### 6. CRM (Baby - 397 points)

+**Prompt**: What is the URL of the Syndicate's CRM system?

 Back to Brave Browser's `Default`{: .filepath} folder!
 I come across a file called `Bookmarks.bak`{: .filepath} that has some interesting, drug-related bookmarks in it.
 I recall a file named `dough.dat`{: .filepath} in discovery, so of the bookmarks, I figure the most likely for a CRM would be Dope Dough at **http://dopedoughyignlbq.onion**.

 ![Dope Dough Bookmark](/assets/img/2023-07-02/6_1.png){: width="500"}

-### 7. Password (Tricky - 800 points) - What is the password to the syndicate's CRM system?
+### 7. Password (Tricky - 800 points)

+**Prompt**: What is the password to the syndicate's CRM system?

-In the autofill table from an earlier task I remember seeing a field for passwords, but they're not available in plaintext.
+In the `autofill`{: .filepath} table from [task 3](#3-delivery-warmup---242-points) I remember seeing a field for passwords, but they're not available in plaintext.
 So began a new learning objective: to mount an image as a VM to see if I can access those passwords.

 I loaded the image into FTK Imager and exported it as a raw (dd) image.
 From there, I used VirtualBox to convert the raw image to VDI - a format VirtualBox would understand (`VBoxManage convertdd image.001 image.vdi --format VDI`).